matrix-org/matrix-spec-proposals/proposals/2230-identity-server-account-data.md

 This makes the ID server an account setting which means it persists between logins.
-The intention would be to phase out clients ever asking for an ID Server URL at registration or login: this will be much easier for users to understand whilst still retaining the flexibilty for those who want it.
+The intention would be to phase out clients ever asking for an ID Server URL at registration or login: this will be much easier for users to understand whilst still retaining the flexibility for those who want it.